mjmann983/mdsc-homepage/content/authors/burchfield/_index.md

 weight: 3.2
 ---

 Macy Burchfield is an undergraduate student studying mathematics and secondary education through the VolsTeach Program at the University of Tennessee in Knoxville.
-Her research interests include educational technology, student interest in STEM subjects She plans to become a high school math teacher upon completion of her Bachelor's degree in 2022.
+Her research interests include educational technology and student interest in STEM subjects.
+She plans to become a high school math teacher upon completion of her Bachelor's degree in 2022.
 <br>
 <br>
 <br>